 The Forensic Technology Behind Your Favourite T.V Detectives

-Crime, law and order, and forensic science-based shows have long been a popular staple on our television screens; Crime Scene Investigation (CSI), Bones, Dexter, Sherlock – just to name a few.
-And the popularity of the genre has only increased in recent years thanks to the rise of True Crime podcasts.
+Crime, law and order, and forensic science-based shows have long been a popular staple on our television screens – making up 22% of all scripted television shows.
+Whether it’s Crime Scene Investigation (CSI), Bones, Happy Valley, Line of Duty, or Sherlock… the popularity of this genre shows no sign of abating.

 According to Psychology Today, one of the reasons for the growing popularity is because “Crime entertainment is like working a puzzle that also gives you a rush of excitement every time you put the last piece in.
 For the sake of curiosity, these series are often presented in a play-by-play mystery format, where the viewer is solving the case alongside the detectives.”